ArtoriasphereOrg/Gupiton-plain-free-web-hosting/README.md

 Default Html file
 https://gupiton.dwqdwqd.serv00.net/plain/rbx.php?id=885-0

-Gupiton-Plain is a simple hosting service where you can sign up, log in with a server number, upload HTML and `.gup` files (which may include security configurations like password, and callback files), and generate a URL for accessing your hosted content.
+Gupiton-Plain is a simple hosting service where you can sign up, log in with a server number, upload HTML and `.gup` files (which may include security configurations like password and callback files), and generate a URL for accessing your hosted content.

 ## Features